mnovak42/leuven/README.md

 List of applications:

- - **sparse Kernel Spectral Clustering (KSC)** algorithm, for large scale data analysis, **formulated as Weighted Kernel PCA witihin the LS-SVM framework**.
-The sparsity is achived through the **incomplete Cholesky factorisation** based approximation **of the kernel matrix**.
+ - fast, **sparse Kernel Spectral Clustering (KSC)** algorithm, for large scale data analysis, **formulated as Weighted Kernel PCA witihin the LS-SVM framework**.
+The sparsity is achived by the combination of the **incomplete Cholesky factorisation** based low rank approximation **of the kernel matrix** with the so called **reduced set method**.
 See more on the theoretical backround in the [corresponding technical report](https://www.esat.kuleuven.be/stadius/ADB/novak/kscicd_internal.pdf) or on the application itself in [the dedicatet KSC application documentation and user guide](https://leuven-ksc.readthedocs.io/en/latest/).

 ## Short description